-This book is the result of more than 50 years of data compilation and is a comprehensive account of over 600 essential oils, absolutes, CO2s, and other aromatic extracts from natural sources, covering the natural aromatic materials presently and formerly in used in perfumery, aromatherapy and in flavourings.
+The result of more than 50 years of data compilation, this book is a comprehensive account of over 600 essential oils, absolutes, CO2s, and other aromatic extracts from natural sources.
+Furthermore, it covers the natural aromatic materials presently and formerly in used in perfumery, aromatherapy, and in flavourings.

-A few weeks ago, Sylla and I went to H. Lee Moffitt Cancer Center to speak at a Lunch and Learn event for stage 4 breast cancer patients.
+A few weeks ago, Sylla and I went to the H. Lee Moffitt Cancer Center.
+Together, we spoke at a Lunch and Learn event for stage 4 breast cancer patients.
 It began with each of the women (and one husband who was accompanying his wife) sharing where they were at in their treatment.
-We learned why some of them were excited about NED (No Evidence of Disease) and felt touched that we could be there to support those going through harder times.
+We learned why some of them were excited about NED (No Evidence of Disease).
+We also felt touched that we could be there to support those going through harder times.

-Even before she found her cancer in 1997, Sylla had helped her friend who also worked at Moffitt with a program called “Look Good, Feel Better.”
-With a mutual background in cosmetology, Sylla and her friend would teach these women skin-care and make-up techniques so they can begin to feel better as they re-integrated into everyday life.
+Even before she found her cancer in 1997, Sylla helped her friend who also worked at Moffitt with a program called “Look Good, Feel Better.”
+With a mutual background in cosmetology, Sylla and her friend taught these women skin-care and makeup techniques.
+This program was intended to make patients begin to feel better as they reintegrated into everyday life.

 So we thought, why not call our talk this week “Smell Good, Feel Better,” since that is one of the guiding principles of aromatherapy.
-In addition to sharing with everyone a basic introduction to essential oils, we highlighted what they can do in their lives.
+In addition to sharing a basic introduction to essential oils, we highlighted what they can do in their own lives.

-Have Peppermint or Ginger essential oil in an inhaler or a drop on a tissue to ease the discomfort of nausea.
+Use Peppermint or Ginger essential oil in an inhaler or on a drop on a tissue to ease the discomfort of nausea.

 Topical blends with anti-inflammatory or analgesic oils can help with muscle aches and pains.

-We mentioned in our student forum that we were going to speak and a few decided to send us items to share with these women.
-It was soon after so only one box got here in time, but we got to leave them with donations from Terrae Oleum.
-It was a joyful experience to share our love for the oils with these women and their caregivers.
-The other donations will get used at a bigger event next month!
+We mentioned in our student forum that we were going to speak at this event.
+As a result, a few of our students decided to send us items to share with these women.
+Only one box got here in time, but we were still able to leave them with donations from Terrae Oleum.
+It was a joyful experience to share our love of essential oils with these women and their caregivers.
+The other donations will be used at a bigger event next month!

-Since our students were right on the ball wanting to help with more donations for these cancer patients, we’ve decided to collect donations for their retreat in September for a project we are calling, “Smell Good, Feel Better.”
-If you’d like to donate manufactured, compliantly labeled items (these cannot be homemade), contact us.
+Since our students wanted to help by providing more donations, we’ve decided to continue collecting donations for their retreat in September.
+We’re calling this project “Smell Good, Feel Better.”
+If you’d like to donate manufactured, compliantly-labeled items (these cannot be homemade), contact us.

 A student writes about her experience learning essential oil chemistry.
 We love how she is using both educational materials and her own intuition to make chemistry as enlightening endeavor.